davidmoten/jax-maven-plugin/README.md

 Note that the `unknown location` line is associated with the `[INFO] generating code` line and can be ignored (it's supposed to report where in the input files an error is coming from but this INFO-level log line is not associated with a real problem so no location is included).

-If you want more detail including all classpath items for the `xjc` call then call:
+If you want more detail including all classpath items for the `xjc` or other call then call:

 ```bash
 mvn clean install -X